 Note:

-To make masala cider, use the recipe above, Hot Spiced Apple Cider.
-Check these masala blends for any other masala infusion ideas, and use apple cider instead of water or milk.
+To make masala cider, use the Hot Spiced Apple Cider recipe above.
+Check these masala blends for other masala infusion ideas, and use apple cider instead of water or milk.

 If using store-bought masala chai, infuse two bags with 1 cup of hot apple cider for 10 min.
 Let it cool down and store it in the fridge.

-If using yuzu marmalade, dissolve it first with a bit of water before mixing it with ice.
+If using yuzu marmalade, dissolve it first with water before mixing it with ice.

 If too sweet, make the peppercorn syrup without sugar.